A Simple Question: How can I continue to exercise and reduce my risk of pain and injury?

-As part of obtaining my personal training license in Australia, I was introduced to 2 key influences; the work of Thomas Myers at Anatomy Trains, and Functional Patterns, founded by Naudi Aguilar.
+As part of obtaining my personal training license in Australia 8 years ago, I was introduced to 2 key influences; the work of Thomas Myers at Anatomy Trains, and Functional Patterns, founded by Naudi Aguilar.
 It has taken some time, but after years of study and work on myself, practicing techniques of functional human biomechanics, I now feel like I have some valuable knowledge to give.

 On this website I will show you how certain forms of exercise hurt you and how to mitigate this, prolong your career in any sport (whether professional, amateur, or casual), reduce pain, discomfort, and move more efficiently in everyday life.

 The ability to move freely, both geographically and bodily (although the former is at real risk at the moment) opens up experiences you never thought possible and this is all part of the rationale behind this site (not to mention all the free information on this site).
 Indeed the picture above is from Cape Levique in the Kimberly in Australia after the end of a 11 000Km cycling trip from Melbourne.